Never Forget: Southern California Ceremonies Mark 20th Anniversary Of 9/11 Attacks

 LOS ANGELES (CBSLA) — Southern Californians will mark the 20th anniversary of the Sept.
 11, 2001 terrorist attacks with remembrance ceremonies on Saturday.

 Nearly 3,000 people were killed in four coordinated attacks on the World Trade Center in New York, the Pentagon in Washington D.C., and a plane crash into a field in Pennsylvania the morning of Sept.
 11, 2001.
 In the 20 years since, Sept.
-11 has been declared a national day of service and remembrance.READ MORE: TSA Doubles Fines For Passengers Who Refuse To Wear Face Masks On Planes
+11 has been declared a national day of service and remembrance.READ MORE: Flag Memorial In Riverside Honoring 13 Fallen Service Members Continues Getting Pulled Down

 One of Southern California’s most long-standing Sept.
 11 tributes takes place every year at Pepperdine University in Malibu.
 The Waves of Flags display features 2,977 flags placed in the university’s Alumni Park, along Pacific Coast Highway and Malibu Canyon Road.
 One flag is placed for each person who died in the attack, including national flags for each foreign country that lost a citizen.
 The flags will be raised Wednesday, and lowered on Sunday, Sept.
 26. Pepperdine will also hold several remembrance event on Sept.
 11.